4 Tools to Help with Color Palette Development

 Go forth and dominate these palettes, my color ninja.

 Hey!
-This wasn't written by a gang of elk!
+This wasn't written by a bevy of otters!
 It was written by Brian Kwa, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.

 If you want us to do awesome work for you, if you have a question, or if you're just feeling lonely and want to chat, we want to hear from you!